huangjin1995/daily_book_notes/Speech and Language Processing/paper/Entity Linking with a Knowledge Base Issues, Techniques, and Solutions-2015.md

 In addition, we could also categorize the candidate entity ranking methods into another three categories:

-+ Independent ranking methods.
++ **Independent ranking methods**.
 These approaches consider that entity mentions which need to be linked in a document are independent, and <u>do not leverage the relations between the entity mentions in one document</u> to help candidate entity ranking.
 In order to rank the candidate entities, they <u>mainly leverage the context similarity</u> between the text around the entity mention and the document associated with the candidate entity.

+  单文本-语境相似

-+ Collective ranking methods.
++ **Collective ranking methods**.
 These methods assume that <u>a document largely refers to coherent entities from one or a few related topics, and entity assignments for entity mentions in one document are interdependent with each other</u>.
 Thus, in these methods, entity mentions in one document are collectively linked by exploiting this “topical coherence”.

+  单文本-主题相关

-+ Collaborative ranking methods.
++ **Collaborative ranking methods**.
 For an entity mention that needs to be linked, these approaches identify other entity mentions having similar surface forms and similar textual contexts in the other documents.
 They <u>leverage this cross-document extended context information obtained from the other similar entity mentions and the context information of the entity mention itself to rank candidate entities for the entity mention</u>.

+  跨文本-实体相似（别称(alias)）、语境相似等

 #### Features